joel-grant/enigma/README.md

 - I have used mocks in a great deal of my tests to cut down on the creation of objects within my test files and to keep the testing robust.
 I also selectively use let.
 - I have examples of `Integration Tests` in all of my test files to demonstrate complete functionality of all of my methods and their internal functions.
 - I have examples of `Unit Tests` in all of my test files to check for correct data types, types of output and input.
+- Edge casese are addressed and the code will ignore and move past any special characters it might otherwise try to convert.
+At the same time, it will also ignore case.
 - Last but not least, I also have 100.0% test coverage and tests which run in under .2 seconds every time.

 **Version Control**